Diabetes, Obesity, Heart Disease & Uric Acid Caused by Fructose?

-“It’s time we put uric acid where it belongs, to measure it and follow it over time, as we do with blood pressure, and blood sugar.”
+• “It’s time we put uric acid where it belongs, to measure it and follow it over time, as we do with blood pressure, and blood sugar.”
 Dr. David Perlmutter

 Uric acid is a crystalline compound found in kidney stones.
 We are told that uric acid is a produced when the body breaks down purine.
 So, if that is true, should we avoid consumption of purines?
 Purines are said to be found in organ meats, red meats, and fatty fish.
-Then if we reduce purines, we can control uric acid naturally, and restore health.
+We are told if we reduce purines, we can control uric acid naturally, and restore health.
 Right?
 Sadly, uric acid turns out to be difficult to control, and its source in the body might not be so simple.
 Where is the missing link in our medical understanding?

 New Discoveries Reveal FRUCTOSE Drives Uric Acid!